GeoAI-INV/SAII-DDPM/README.md

 ## Sampling
-just a demo, maybe not the best results
+just a demo, maybe not the best training parameters.

 ```
 python scripts/image_sample.py